vDorst/RTLPlayground/README.md

 so if you use a patch-clamp for updating the firmware (~3 USD/EUR), you can try this out without the need to solder anything.
 See the instructions below.
-Note that updating the firmware of a managed switch with the images created in this project will not work, because it is currently unknown how to generate the require checksum, see this [issue](https://github.com/up-n-atom/SWTG118AS/issues/4).
+Note that updating the firmware of a managed switch with the images created in this project via the OEM web-interface will not work, because it is currently unknown how to generate the require checksum, see this [issue](https://github.com/up-n-atom/SWTG118AS/issues/4).
+However, if you use the patch-clamp to flash, this is not a problem.

 If you don't want to open your device, you can use the project's code to learn about the devices by looking at the image using e.g. Ghidra.